tilt-dev/api.tilt.dev/docs/kubernetes/kubernetes-apply-v1alpha1.md

   YAML to apply to the cluster.

-  Exactly one of YAML OR Cmd MUST be provided.
+  Exactly one of YAML OR ApplyCmd MUST be provided.